Brothers Osborne: 2013–2016: Career rise and Pawn Shop

-2018–present: Port Saint Joe and Skeletons
+2018–2022: Port Saint Joe and Skeletons

 In early 2018, the brothers announced the release of their second studio record titled Port Saint Joe.
 The album was named for the town of the same name, which was also where the duo recorded it.
 Its lead single was the song "Shoot Me Straight".
 It later reached the top 30 of the Billboard country songs chart.
 Port Saint Joe was officially released in April 2018 via EMI Nashville.
 Like its predecessor, Port Saint Joe was produced by Jay Joyce.
 It peaked at number two on the Billboard country albums list and number 15 on the Billboard 200.
 Joseph Hudak of Rolling Stone described the record as "a concise, 10-song effort."
 Allmusic's Stephen Thomas Erlewine called it a "clever, smart, adventurous, and hooky, creating a slow-rolling good-time vibe that doesn't lose its luster with repeated plays."

 Between 2018 and 2019, the brothers were part of several collaborative projects.
 In mid-2018, they were featured on Dierks Bentley's "Burning Man", a single from his studio album The Mountain.
-The song became their biggest hit since "Stay a Little Longer," climbing to the top five of the Billboard country songs chart.
+The song became their biggest hit since "Stay a Little Longer", climbing to the top five of the Billboard country songs chart.
 In 2019, the duo collaborated with Maren Morris on a duet for her studio album Girl.
 They also joined Brooks & Dunn on their 2019 album Reboot, where they contributed to a re-recording of that duo's 1993 hit "Hard Workin' Man".
 Brothers Osborne were later nominated by the Country Music Association for their recent collaborative projects.
 In spring of 2019 The Brothers Osborne were featured guests on the PBS concert series Bluegrass Underground (now re-branded as The Caverns Sessions).